Missing 8-year-old boy found safe in West Palm Beach

 Patrol officers said they used K-9s and drones to search for the child.

-Police spokesman Mike Jachles said the child was located safely just before 6 p.m.
+Police spokesman Mike Jachles said the boy was located safely just before 6 p.m.
 However, they did not say where he was found.

 Scripps Only Content 2022